errea/Micro-Reddit-Rail-App/README.md

 7) heroku run console

 ## Live Preview
-1) Git clone this repo and cd the to the `Blog app` directory.
+1) Git clone this repo and cd the to the `micro reddit` directory.
 2) Open the link for live preview `https://first-app-rails-blog.herokuapp.com/`

 ## Authors